 This is a very adaptable recipe and below are a few easy substitutions and variations you can try.

-How to make Sourdough Discard Waffles
+How to Make Sourdough Discard Waffles

 These Sourdough Discard Waffles come together in a few easy steps.
 You'll be brunching in no time!
+The full recipe with detailed directions is at the bottom of this post.

-Beat the eggs with a whisk in a large bowl.
+- Step 1: Beat the eggs with a whisk in a large bowl.
 Add the other wet ingredients, including sourdough discard, and whisk to combine.
 It will take a moment of whisking to get the sourdough discard to incorporate.

-Pour the wet ingredients into the dry ingredients, then add the orange zest and whisk to combine.
+- Step 3: Pour the wet ingredients into the dry ingredients, then add the orange zest and whisk to combine.
 Stir until the batter is smooth and no lumps remain.
 If you're adding any add-ins (like blueberries or chocolate chips), this is when you would fold them in.

-Pour the batter onto a greased waffle iron and cook until golden and crispy.
+- Step 4: Pour the batter onto a greased waffle iron and cook until golden and crispy.

 Expert Baking Tips